okfn/opendefinition/ofd/index.markdown

 The [Open Definition version 2.1](https://github.com/okfn/opendefinition/blob/master/source/open-definition-2.1-dev.markdown) is being drafted.
 At the time of writing, it states,

 > The **work** *must* be provided in an open format.
 An open format is one which places no restrictions, monetary or otherwise, upon its use and can be fully processed with at least one free/libre/open-source software tool.
-Data *must* be machine-readable and should be provided in bulk where possible.
+Data *must* be machine-readable and *should* be provided in bulk.

 The changes:

 - make the open format more concise.
 - require data to be machine-readable (*depending on your definition of machine readable a PDF of a Nation Budget may or may not be open*).
 - don’t mention the need for a freely available published specification (*what do you think about that?*).